YosysHQ/yosys/docs/source/getting_started/installation.rst

       - Most personal Linux based computers

    - darwin-x64 |darwin-x64|
-      - macOS 10.14 or later with Intel CPU
+      - macOS 12 or later with Intel CPU

    - darwin-arm64 |darwin-arm64|
-      - macOS 11.00 or later with M1 CPU
+      - macOS 12 or later with M1/M2 CPU

    - windows-x64 |windows-x64|
-      - Targeted for Windows 10 and 11, but older 64-bit version of Windows 7,
+      - Targeted for Windows 10 and 11
-        8, or 8.1 should work

    - linux-arm64 |linux-arm64|